cybertraining-dsc/fa20-523-327/project/project.md

 When inspecting the results for the tests, Model 1 took 15 seconds to complete while the final model took 24 seconds.
 Model 1 contained 4 labels while the final model had 13.
 By increasing the amount of labels there are in the model there is a 62.5% increase in time for execution.

-## 7. Conclusion
+## 8. Conclusion

 The results indicate engagement from viewers is vital for a video to trend on Youtube.
 For a video to trend viewers need to like and comment allowing more people to become aware of a video.
 Videos featuring obscure or illicit content, ie. drugs, guns, etc., cannot reach the trending section on Youtube because it cannot appeal to a wide range of audiences.
 Youtube promotes and encourages content any viewer can watch.
 Many Youtube channels adapated to this model producing videos consistenly reaching the trending section.
+By engaging viewer interaction and producing generally accepting content a Youtuber can increase the likelihood their video will reach the trending section.

-## 8. Acknowledgments
+## 9. Acknowledgments

 Adam Chai would like to thank Dr. Gregor Von Laszewski, Dr. Geoffrey Fox, and the associate instructors in the *FA20-BL-ENGR-E534-11530: Big Data Applications* course (offered in the Fall 2020 semester at Indiana University, Bloomington) for their continued assistance and suggestions with regard to exploring this idea and also for their aid with preparing the various drafts of this article.